saminnimas/Role_Based_auth_8086/README.md

 5. Enjoy :sunglasses:

 __Checkout main.py to get a better understanding for the algorithm; I've made things easy for you.
-This python script is basically a corresponding representation of main.asm; because I basically developed the program in python first and then translated it to assembly.__
+This python script is basically a corresponding representation of main.asm; because I developed the program in python first and then translated it to assembly.
+I'll recommend the running the python file first to better understand the program flow of this project.
+(The "Add Student" feature was not implemented to main.asm.
+Will do in future :wink:)__